DDD5677/UzChess/Readme.md

    ```
    npm install
    ```
-5. Create an empty `.env` file in `/backend`, copy the content of `.env.example` into it and fill in these variables:
+5. Create an empty `.env` file in root, copy the content of `.env.example` into it and fill in these variables.

 6. Run project in developer mode.
    ```